msternbach/Oura-Ring/README.md

 | Friday      | 68.20           | 5.00            | 79.37               | 6.14                |
 | Sunday      | 67.92           | 7.46            | 80.87               | 5.91                |

-I get my best sleep on Monday and Tuesday nights.
-My worst sleep comes on Sunday night.
+I score best at the beginning of the work week as Tuesday and Mondays are my two highest average scores.
+I have the worst sleep on average on Sunday night which is something I need to work on as I'd like to start my weeks with the best sleep.
+The readiness scores don't seem to have any correlation either way with the sleep scores interestingly.
+My goal is to have everyday of the week to have a similar average, so I need to make an extra effort to get good sleep on Sunday and Friday where my average scores are lowest.

 ### What Contributors Affected my Sleep the Most:

-What sleep factors do I normally score highest on?
+#### What sleep factors do I normally score highest on?
 Lowest?
 | Contributor     | Avg   | Min  | Max  |
 |-----------------|-------|------|------|
 | Latency         | 84.39 | 22.00| 99.00|